 "In college, except for the obligatory courses, I avoided science, math, and accounting all the normal preparations for business.
 I was on the arts side of school, and along with the usual history, psychology, and political science, I also studied metaphysics, epistemology, logic, religion, and the philosophy of the ancient Greeks.
 As I look back on it now, it's obvious that studying history and philosophy was much better preparation for the stock market than, say, studying statistics.
 Investing in stocks is an art, not a science, and people who've been trained to rigidly quantify everything have a big disadvantage."
 Peter Lynch

 Julian Robertson took time off to write a novel in New Zealand.
 The study of Japanese [and Lao Tsu] were instrumental in shaping Howard Mark's investment philosophy.
-Peter Lynch and Jim Rogers both studied philosophy while David Abrams majored in history.
+Peter Lynch and Jim Rogers both studied philosophy while David Abrams and Nick Train majored in history.
 James Dinan credits his liberal arts studies as most valuable.
-Meditation, a form of engaging the right side of the brain, has been instrumental to Ray Dalio's success.
+Meditation, a form of engaging the right side of the brain, has been instrumental to Ray Dalio and Dan Loeb's success.

 "I think yoga and meditation are good for your brain and good for your body.
 They help you think more clearly, improve your memory, and help you become a more balanced, self-aware person.
 And I think those are all really important things that make a good investor" Dan Loeb